ojitoss/Autag/README.md

 ![Hello](https://image)
 ```

-If you chose **paragraph** you will have the following message on the console:
+If you chose **quote** you will have the following message on the console:
 ```
 Write a text to quote
 ```